 (see TinyMCE screenshot below)

 How to generate a Shortcode with this plugin

-To begin, log into your WordPress Dashboard and go to the Posts or Pages tab on the left then select Add New.
+Log into your WordPress Dashboard, go to the Posts or Pages tab on the left, then select Add New.

 Once you’re there, hit the ‘Price/cart button’ and enter the product’s ID.